jsreport/jsreport/config.md

 #Configuration documentatoin

 jsreport loads `dev.config.json` or `prod.config.json` on startup depending on your nodejs environment.
 Configuration can be also specified directly in code, see [adapting jsreport](http://jsreport.net/learn/adapting-jsreport) for details.
-This article lists all the possible options for jsreport which can be used in config file ordirectly in code.
+This article lists all the possible options for jsreport which can be used in config file directly in code.

 ```javascript
 {